Semi-Supervised Ordinal Regression Based on Empirical Risk Minimization: Preliminaries

-We discuss one of the \emph{task surrogate losses} to the absolute loss called \emph{all threshold}(AT)~\citep{pedregosa:consistency}.
+We first discuss one of the \emph{task surrogate losses} to the absolute loss called the \emph{all threshold} (AT) loss~\citep{pedregosa:consistency}.
 Table~\ref{table:notation} shows the notations used throughout this paper.
-The AT loss can be obtained by substituting the $0\text{-}1$ loss $\indic{m<0}$ in Eq.~\eqref{eq:original-of-at-loss} with a \emph{binary surrogate loss} $\ell: \mathbb{R} \to \mathbb{R}_{\geq 0}$.
+The AT loss can be obtained by replacing the $0\text{-}1$ loss $\ind{m<0}$ in~\eqref{eq:original-of-at-loss} with a \emph{binary surrogate loss} $\ell: \mathbb{R} \to \mathbb{R}_{\geq 0}$.
 The main motivation to use a surrogate loss instead of the $0\text{-}1$ loss is to make optimization easier.
-The binary surrogate loss should be an optimization-friendly function and also satisfy the minimum requirement for the AT loss to be \emph{Fisher-consistent}, as described in~\citet{pedregosa:consistency}.
-For example, the well-known squared loss and logistic loss are valid to apply to the AT loss in ordinal regression.
-Specifically, the task surrogate loss based on Eq.~\eqref{eq:original-of-at-loss} can be expressed as
+The binary surrogate loss should be an optimization-friendly function and also satisfy the minimum requirement to be \emph{Fisher-consistent}, as described in~\citet{pedregosa:consistency}.
+For example, the well-known squared loss and logistic loss are valid to be employed in the AT losses in ordinal regression.
+Specifically, the task surrogate loss $\psi_{\mathrm{AT}} : \R^{K-1} \times \mathcal{Y} \rightarrow \R_{\geq 0}$ based on~\eqref{eq:original-of-at-loss} can be expressed as

+It is known that the AT loss has good empirical performance compared with other surrogate losses in most cases~\citep{Rennie05lossfunctions}.
+In a similar manner, we can define the task surrogate loss to the zero-one loss called the \emph{immediate threshold} (IT) loss as